airmencoders/travisspark.com/events/index.md

       date: Every Working Friday
       time: 1200
       description: >
         Got an idea?
 Walk-ins and pitches are welcome every Friday at 1200.
-Big or small, Phoenix Spark is here to help you develop your idea into an innovation project.
+Phoenix Spark is here to help you develop your idea into an innovation project.
       image: /img/light_bulbs.jpg
       button: Reserve
       link: "https://www.eventbrite.com/e/friday-ideation-development-tickets-211387905917"